0

 You'll still be able to track student progress and results from your teacher account.

 This Grade 4 science worksheet helps students categorize animals by their natural environments.
 By sorting organisms into locations like farms, forests, and oceans, learners connect animal characteristics to survival needs.
-Use this resource to build ecosystem vocabulary.
+Use this resource to build ecosystem vocabulary and reinforce foundational biology concepts.

 At a Glance

-This single-page printable features four categorization zones: "On the Farm," "As a Pet," "In the Forest," and "In the lake/river/ocean."
-Students generate lists of organisms that belong in each environment.
+This single-page printable features four categorization zones: "On the Farm," "As a Pet," "In the Forest," and "In the Lake/River/Ocean."
+Students generate lists or draw pictures of organisms belonging in each environment.
 The open-ended format encourages critical thinking, while the sample answer key provides a baseline for assessing responses.

 Zero-Prep Workflow